Ear Infections in Adults

 You can reduce your risk of ear infection by carefully cleaning the outside of your ears at least once a day, avoiding exposure to cigarette smoke, and reducing exposure to allergy triggers.

-If you have an ear infection and have not yet found treatment, make an appointment today with Lakeside Allergy ENT in Rockwall, Forney, or Wylie, Texas.
+If you have an ear infection and have not yet found treatment, make an appointment today with Lakeside Allergy ENT in Rockwall and Forney Texas.
 Our experienced ENT doctors can correctly diagnose ear infections and recommend the most effective treatments.